 Employing Excel Macros to Process Data

-Scripts called Excel macros are used to automate repetitive processes.
-Efficiency can be greatly increased by developing macros for activities like data cleansing, formatting, and report preparation.
+Excel macros are scripts that automate repetitive processes.
+Developing macros for activities such as data cleansing, formatting, and report preparation can greatly increase efficiency.
 This is how to make a simple macro:

 - Enable Developer Tab: Select the “Developer” tab under “Customize Ribbon” in Excel Options.

-- Record Macro: Select the Developer tab, click “Record Macro,” carry out the actions you wish to automate, and then halt the recording.
+- Record Macro: Go to the Developer tab.
+Click “Record Macro.”
+Perform the actions you want to automate.
+Then stop the recording.

 - Run Macro: Automate tedious chores by using the macro you recorded.